gabridome/docs/bitcoinclients.md

 seen as a little too much.
 For these reason through the years some alternative has been explorated.

-## The pruned node and the importance of the UTXO set
+## The Pruned Node and the importance of the UTXO set

 From the single user perspective, the verification of the incoming money is the most important task a wallet must perform.
 To be sure to receive good money, at